microsoft/fluentui/packages/react-radio/Spec.md

 ### Disabled

 - Individual Radio items can be disabled, in which case they are grayed out and can't be selected or focused.
-- The entire RadioGroup can be disabled, which uses context to disable all of the individual Radio items.
   - This interaction is built-into the browser by setting `disabled` on the `<input>` control.
+- The entire RadioGroup can be disabled, which uses RadioGroupContext to disable all of the individual Radio items.

 ### Group Name

 - All Radio items in a group must have the same `name` for the browser to handle keyboarding and selection.
-- The RadioGroup provides its `name` through a context, and each Radio inside applies the `name`.
+- The RadioGroup provides its `name` through RadioGroupContext, and each Radio inside applies the `name`.
 - If a `name` is not provided on RadioGroup, a unique name is automatically generated with `useId`.

 ## Accessibility